 Your Chowan County tax bill amount varies depending on where you live within the county.
 A rate code is assigned according to this information and it identifies the combination of taxes that make up your tax bill.
 Your bill may include:

 The county rate is determined by the Board of Commissioners.
-The town rate is determined by the Town Governing Board.
+The town rate is determined by the Town Council.
 The rates shown here are per $100 dollar of value.
-These rates are for the 2016-2017 fiscal year and are updated each July.
+These rates are for the 2018-2019 fiscal year and are updated each July.
 This information is deemed reliable but not guaranteed.

 Edenton Chowan Partnership, Inc.